Playing the Generation Game

 It won’t be a ‘one-size fits all’ for every business scenario, and there might be some trial and error.
-But, when we’re running a full-time business, this ‘Generation Game’ might give us more time to spend with our loved ones.
+But, when we’re running a business, this ‘Generation Game’ might give us more time to spend with our loved ones.
 That has to be a ‘Brucie’ bonus.

 ‘Sharing is Caring’